Indigenous Community Research Fellowships

 The American Philosophical Society's Library & Museum in Philadelphia invites applications for the Indigenous Community Research Fellowship to support an individual or a group of researchers seeking to examine materials at the APS to further Indigenous community-based priorities.
 Fellows will work with the Library & Museum’s Center for Native American and Indigenous Research (CNAIR), which aims to promote greater collaboration between scholars, archives, and Indigenous communities throughout the Americas.

 This fellowship program is designed especially for Indigenous community members, elders, teachers, knowledge keepers, tribal officials, traditional leaders, museum and archive professionals, and independent scholars.
 Applicants do not need to have a specific academic background or an academic affiliation to apply, Any Indigenous community whose cultural heritage is represented in the APS's Library & Museum collections is encouraged to apply.
 University-based scholars and independent researchers working on projects in collaboration with Indigenous communities are also eligible to apply.
 Such applicants are expected to provide letters of support from relevant community members.
 Indigenous community members are not required to go through or work with third parties to access APS collections.
-The fellowship provides up to $5,000 for travel costs to visit the APS in Philadelphia.
+The fellowship provides $5,000 for travel costs to visit the APS in Philadelphia.

 Archivists at the APS’s Center for Native American and Indigenous Research (CNAIR) will assist fellowship recipients with research support before and during the research visit.
 CNAIR focuses on helping Indigenous communities and scholars to discover and utilize the APS collection in innovative ways.
 The vast collections include manuscript materials, audio recordings, and images related to over 650 Indigenous cultures, predominantly from North and Central America.
 Detailed information on the collections is available through the Indigenous Subject Guide.